dcaohuu18/saffronart-scraper/README.md

 A bot that scrapes data from https://www.saffronart.com/

 ## Running:
-1. Clone the source code to your directory
+1. Download the source code to your directory
 2. From the directory, run ```python scrapeAllArtists.py```

 ## Requirements: